Future Teachers Student Support, Resources, and Events

 There are many ways to get involved with the Teacher Pathways team and fellow students.

 We hope to connect with you soon!

-Teachers Pathways has gone virtual to support current students!
+Teachers Pathways has virtual and in-person support for current students!

 Join us in our Teacher Pathways Canvas shell!

 Teacher Pathways has created a virtual community meant for our Cuesta College Future Teacher students to come together and connect with one another.
 Add the Canvas shell now to connect with Future Teacher Peer Mentors, and learn about upcoming conferences and programs!